dsletten/OnLisp/tables.md

 ## Association Lists

-CLHS §14.1.2.1 ["Lists as Association Lists"](https://www.lispworks.com/documentation/HyperSpec/Body/14_aba.htm) defines an alist as:
+CLHS §14.1.2.1 ["Lists as Association Lists"](https://www.lispworks.com/documentation/HyperSpec/Body/14_aba.htm) defines an alist:
 > An association list is a list of conses representing an association
 > of keys with values, where the car of each cons is the key
 > and the cdr is the value associated with that key.